bakercp/PacketSerial/docs/GETTING_STARTED.md

 # Getting Started

+First, it might be worth it to read the [background introduction](BACKGROUND.md).

 ## Use

 `PacketSerial` class wraps the Arduino `Stream` class to automatically encode and decode byte packets that are sent and received.
 Typically serial communication uses the default `Serial` object, which implements the `Stream` class.
 In most cases, `PacketSerial` should be given exclusive access to the serial `Stream` (e.g. for a default setup using `Serial`, users should avoid calling functions like `Serial.print()`, `Serial.write()`, etc directly).
 Data should be sent via the `send(const uint8_t* buffer, size_t size) const` method and received in a `PacketSerial` callback function (see below).